jfasch/jfasch-home/trainings/material/soup/python/advanced/exceptions/topic.rst

 ------------------

 * ``raise`` an exception object
-* Exception is an instance of a class - the exception's class
+* Exception object is an instance of a class - the exception's class
 * No secret here: exceptions are objects like anything else
 * Can only ``raise`` subtypes of ``BaseException`` though